 I will not take attendance during lectures but, especially because we will not be following a textbook, I strongly encourage you to attend all lectures.
-If you must miss a lecture, please review the lecture slides on courseweb and get notes from a classmate.
+If you must miss a lecture, please review the lecture slides on Canvas and get notes from a classmate.
 If you have remaining questions please come to office hours.
+I will try to remember to record in-person lectures on zoom, but please do not count on this - virtual lectures will be recorded automatically.